brocaar/chirpstack-network-server/docs/content/install/config.md

   # options of the configured network_server.band.name.
   rx1_dr_offset=0

-  # RX2 data-rate (when set to -1, the default rx2 data-rate will be used)
+  # RX2 data-rate
   #
+  # When set to -1, the default RX2 data-rate will be used for the configured
+  # LoRaWAN band.
+  #
   # Please consult the LoRaWAN Regional Parameters specification for valid
   # options of the configured network_server.band.name.
   rx2_dr=-1

+  # RX2 frequency
+  #
+  # When set to -1, the default RX2 frequency will be used.
+  #
+  # Please consult the LoRaWAN Regional Parameters specification for valid
+  # options of the configured network_server.band.name.
+  rx2_frequency=-1

   # Enable only a given sub-set of channels
   #